thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/lnOaIfg.png)

-**NOTE:** Even though it wasn't specified, an integer value was given to the newly inserted row's `id` attribute because it's a `serial` column.

-Insert a few more rows into the `movies` table by running the following command.
+Although it wasn't specified, an integer value was given to the newly inserted row's `id` attribute because it's a `serial` column.
+Insert a few more rows into the `movies` table by running the following commands.

 ```sql
 INSERT INTO movies (title, duration, rated, genre, is_3d, released_at, score) VALUES ('X-Men: Apocalypse', 144, 'PG-13', 'Action', TRUE, '2016-05-27 00:00:00 UTC', 7.4);